Loading resources asynchronously

 Resources such as layers, maps, portal items, tasks, and so on, commonly rely on remote services or datasets on disk to initialize their state.
 The nature of accessing such data requires the resources to initialize their state asynchronously.
 The loadable design pattern unifies the behavior that different resources use to load metadata asynchronously, and resources that adopt this pattern are referred to as "loadable."
 The pattern also provides a mechanism to retry if previous attempts to load failed so that you can properly handle and recover from exceptional circumstances such as network outages or service interruption.
 Loadable resources appropriately handle concurrent and repeated requests to load in order to accommodate the common practice of sharing the same resource instance among various parts of an application, and also permit cancellation so that you can cancel loading a resource, for example, if the service is slow to respond.
 Finally, loadable resources provide information about their initialization status through explicit states that can be inspected and monitored.

-Classes that conform to the loadable pattern implement the
+Classes that conform to the loadable pattern adopt the

 load is the state of the loadable resource.
 Four states are possible.